 What I found most irritating was how everything was contrived.
 No one bothers to investigate the portrait until the final pages.
 Anyone would've looked at it in detail immediately.
 It is obvious from several incidents and hints throughout the story that there is a secret passageway in the castle.
 But once again no one bothers to look for it until the author deems it necessary – in the final pages.
 Had any of the truly logical behavior and truly common sense reactions taken place when they should have the solution would have come within a few paragraphs.

 Here comes the massive spoilers, gang.
 Those who really want to read this book are advised to skip to THE AUTHOR section now.
 We learn that Sir Charles killed his father but remained silent and allowed everyone to think the shooting was a hunting accident.
 There is also a stupid ambiguous ending in which an errant brother, Hubert Dorrington, suddenly turns up and forces a confession out of dying Sir Charles.
-He, of course, is the murderer but killed Guy Sherwood, we are told, in error thinking he was in the bedroom of Sir Charles.
-He denies his guilt. however, and as proof he reveals the secret of the screaming portrait: the painting is hinged to the wall and behind it is a secret passage.
+Hubert, of course, is the murderer but killed Guy Sherwood, we are told, in error thinking he was in the bedroom of Sir Charles.
+The murder was intended to be retribution for their father's murder with Sir Charles the intended victim.
+Hubert denies his guilt, however, and as proof he reveals the secret of the screaming portrait: the painting is hinged to the wall and behind it is a secret passage which leads to several rooms.
 When the painting is pulled away from the wall to reveal the passage there is silence, when closed the hinges emit a terrible wailing sound similar to a woman's scream.
 Idiotic.
 A tacked on "Epilogue" suggests that Sir Charles was innocent and confessed out of fear – a fear of his brother he had all his life.
 Bleech.
 My reading experience of The Screaming Portrait will haunt me for the rest of my life.
 It is not recommended at all.